If a restaurant’s operating costs were a pie, the cost of labor would be the biggest slice.

 2. Analyze Your Labor Reports

-You may be able to knock off some low-hanging fruit simply by reviewing your labor reports and analytics.
+You may be able to knock off some low-hanging fruit with the help of a restaurant labor management software and reviewing your labor reports and analytics.
 Restaurateurs who don’t use data to make scheduling decisions are missing out on some efficiencies that could save them significant costs.

 Check your labor reports regularly against seasons, holidays, times of days, etc. to make sure you schedule the exact amount of staff when you need them – and not when you don’t.
 You may have overprojected your staffing needs during last year’s Superbowl event, and your labor report from that time can remind you not to schedule as many bartenders this year.
 You can also save in smaller ways that will build up over time, such as cutting back on the number of staff you schedule at 5:00pm, when everyone is just starting dinner and only ordering drinks.
 Scheduling the bulk of your dinner staff just an hour later can save on labor costs in the long run.